 Apps to Increase Apartment Leads and Resident Retention

-PERQ offers properties a way to interact with residents in real-time without actually having a dedicated leasing manager on hand to physically interact with them.
+PERQ offers properties a way to interact with residents in real time without having a dedicated leasing manager interact with them physically.
 And no, we aren’t talking about canned, automated messages.
-This property management app uses artificial intelligence and natural-language conversations to engage with residents via email, chat and text, and automated SMS.
+This property management app uses artificial intelligence and natural-language conversations to engage with residents via email, chat, text, and automated SMS.
 When a renter is ready to talk to a leasing agent, PERQ transitions them to the onsite team.

-Knock CRM offers a full suite of front-office technology to provide multifamily owners and operators with the tools they need to maximize NOI, improve efficiency, and guide renters from a lead to a lease.
+Knock CRM offers a full suite of front-office technology to provide multifamily owners and operators with the tools to maximize NOI, improve efficiency, and guide renters from a lead to a lease.